“What would that open up for you in your life —

 Life changes are scary because of the unknown results.
 That is understandable.

-This fear of the unknown is common, but it shouldn’t be a big enough obstacle to completely stop you from achieving your goals.
+This fear of the unknown is common, but it shouldn't be a big enough obstacle to completely stop you from designing your life and achieving your goals.

 Moving forward in designing your career to align with your values

 Reaching your career goals and having them align with what you value in life doesn't happen by accident.
 You must be clear in your direction and intentional in your actions to achieve that career and life you dreamed.